-To celebrate one’s “Summer Reading List” (and to keep pages from getting dog-eared during dog days), I worked up a little side project: crafting a series of custom bookmark incorporating artwork (my own, because, hey, I’m the creative director *wink*), combined with a collection of quotes “ripped” from the classics.
+To celebrate one’s “Summer Reading List” (and to keep pages from getting dog-eared during dog days), I worked up a little side project: crafting a series of custom bookmark incorporating my own artwork because, well, I’m the art director *wink*), combined with a collection of quotes “ripped” from the classics.
 (I gave a double billing to Charles.
-Given our current economic climate and income disparity, Dickens is more relevant than ever).
+Given our current economic climate and income disparity, Dickens is more relevant than ever!)

 Yes, it’s an oxymoron mixing breezy summer novels with heavy literary classics.
 True confession: I have not read a single one of these titles, but there are lines from each that are thoughtful gems worth noting even if the bulk of the text may have had you dosing through English Lit.
 Class.